mareRong/cse15l-lab-reports/Lab1.md

   [user@sahara ~]$ cat

 }
 The working directory is home.
-The command never stopped running becuase
+The command never stopped running because
 ```
 **With a path to a directory**
 ```